Autism Terminology

 Perseverate

-To ‘perseverate’ means to repeatedly perform a behavior involuntarily, or without consciously trying to, and sometimes long after the initial trigger for the behavior has stopped.
+To ‘perseverate’ means repeatedly performing a behavior involuntarily, or without consciously trying to, and sometimes long after the initial trigger for the behavior has stopped.
 In regards to Autism, it is often used to describe when someone becomes stuck on an idea or topic.
 For example, continuing to ask the same question after having received an answer; lining up objects over and over, or having trouble getting past a memory or emotion.

 Safe/Same food